 Get Started With Travel Rewards in 4 Simple Steps

 Frugal shoppers often spend a lot of effort looking for discounts worth a few dollars off of the goods they normally purchase.
 But what I have learned is that far greater bargains are available to those who get serious about earning travel rewards.
 And while some might consider the world of frequent flier miles and hotel points to be for those who purchase the most travel, I earn and spend hundreds of thousands of points and miles each year, and I hardly pay anything for my vacations.
-(See also: Perform a Credit Card Rewards Annual Review)
+(See also: Best Travel Rewards Credit Cards)